rradfar/sql-coding-challenges/README.md

 ## Keep Hydrated!

 Nathan loves cycling.
 Because Nathan knows it is important to stay hydrated, he drinks 0.5 liters of water per hour of cycling.
-You are given the time in hours and you need to return the number of liters Nathan will drink, rounded to the smallest value.
+You are given the time in hours, and you need to return the number of liters Nathan will drink, rounded to the smallest value.

 Examples: